ajedda/ajedda.github.io/_posts/2020-05-18-shared_ptr_part_4.md

 ﻿---
 layout: post
-title: "Shared Pointers - Part 4: Custom Deleters"
+title: "Shared Pointers - Part 4: Custom deleters"
 categories: C++
 keywords: programming; C++
 ---

 It is time for a new feature in our shared pointer; custom deleters.
 Let's say that your pointer was allocated with *malloc* (or any other custom allocator).
 It should, in this case, be deallocated using *free* (or the corresponding de-allocator).
 Unfortunately, this shared pointer implementation will fail to do the job correctly.
-The good news is that it is easy to fix.
-We should tell our shared pointer to use a special *deleter* function instead of using the default *delete*.
-In other words, instead of ```delete _ptr``` in ```release()``` we should use ```dispose(_ptr)``` as shown in this example.
+The good news is that this problem is easy to fix.
+We should tell our shared pointer to use a special *deleter* function instead of using the default ``delete``.
+One way to do that is to replace ```delete _ptr``` in ```release()``` with a  ```dispose(_ptr)``` as shown in this example.

 ```cpp
 template <class T>